 Now that the Christmas tree is down and we’ve all survived the festive season (just), Singapore is rolling out the big guns and prepping for the next big celebration on the calendar: Chinese New Year!
-So if you’re not planning on jetting off for a short CNY getaway during the public holiday, you’ll definitely want in on the festivities.
-But if these festivities aren’t something you traditionally celebrate, or you are a newbie here in Singapore, then you might need a quick lesson in ang pao etiquette, instructions on how you should be tossing your lo hei, and the answers to why feel suddenly compelled to eat tarts filled with pineapple at this time of the year.
+If you’re not planning on jetting off for a short CNY getaway during the public holiday, you’ll definitely want in on the festivities.
+But if these festivities aren’t something you traditionally celebrate, or you are a newbie here in Singapore, then you might need a quick lesson in ang pao etiquette, instructions on how you should be tossing your lo hei, and the answers to why you feel suddenly compelled to eat tarts filled with pineapple at this time of the year.
 Read on for our beginners’ guide to Chinese New Year!

 Gong xi fa cai: First off make sure you watch the cuteness overload that is our HoneyKids’ CNY traditions video from previous Chinese New Year celebrations, and find out how to pronounce gong xi fa cai (Happy New Year).
-You may also hear kung hei fat choy, which is the same greeting in Cantonese.
+You may also hear kung hei fatt choy, which is the same greeting in Cantonese.

 Huat: Keep your ears out for this word which is everywhere at the moment, and for good reason.
 It translates to prosperity or getting rich– very important for an auspicious year ahead.

 Ang pao: AKA red packets to many of us.
-Giving an ang pao is a traditional way to share your own blessings, but whilst there are no hard and fast rules when it comes to how much cash you should be filling the packet with, there are customs to be followed:
+Giving an ang pao is a traditional way to share your own blessings, but while there are no hard and fast rules when it comes to how much cash you should be filling the packet with, there are customs to be followed:

 - Red is the preferred colour for packets as it is regarded as a symbol of happiness and good luck.